 3. THE SUGAR CREEK GANG SERIES — Set of the First Six Books

-Although this is a series written with boys as the central characters, tween girls will find themselves completely engaged in the stories and adventures of this group of friends.
+Although this is a series written with boys as the central characters, tween girls will find themselves completely engaged in the stories and adventures of this group of friends from a small town.
 They are also overtly Christian books for tweens and girls will be just as encouraged by them as tween boys.

-For the sake of space, we are only highlighting the first 6 titles in the series, however, there is a full collection of 36 books available in the complete series.
+For the sake of space, we are only highlighting the first 6 titles in this series of fiction books, however, there is a full collection of 36 books available in the complete series.

 The Sugar Creek Gang series chronicles the faith-building adventures of a group of fun-loving, courageous Christian boys.
 These classic stories have been inspiring children to grow in their faith for more than five decades.
 More than three million copies later, children continue to grow up relating to members of the gang as they struggle with the application of their Christian faith to the adventure of life.